Liquid rocket motor

 Liquid motors have both the fuel and the oxidizer in liquid form when stored in the rocket tanks.
 The tank pressure is usually relatively low.
 Different types of liquid motors exist, which differ in the way the fuel and oxidizer are forced into the combustion chamber.
 A simplified sketch of two types is seen in figure 1(a) and 1(b).
 For small, simple liquid rocket stages, the fuel and oxidizer can be forced into the combustion chamber by using an inert gas, usually helium (which does not contribute to the combustion) as seen in figure 1(a).
 In this approach, ‘only’ tanks, plumbing and some electronically controlled valves are needed in addition to the combustion chamber and nozzle.
 The extra gas and gas tank structure increases the overall weight of the rocket stage (this might be a favorable trade-off however, given how simple the solution is).
 Moreover, the weight, volume and pressure inside the helium tanks increases with increasing size of the rocket, and for rockets above a certain size this solution is not practical.

 The nozzle can become very hot, and some motors, usually large in size, need to cool the nozzle down.
 This is done by letting some of the cold fuel pass around in tubes outside of the nozzle.
 When this is done, the fuel is working as a cooling agent.
-After passing through the nozzle piping, the fuel is forced into the combustion chamber.
+The nozzle can become very hot, and some motors, usually large in size, need to cool the nozzle down.
+This is done by letting some of the cold fuel pass around in tubes outside of the nozzle.
+When this is done, the fuel is working as a cooling agent.
+The fuel is forced into the combustion chamber after passing through the nozzle piping.

 Solid rocket motors